USCGC Maui

 USCGC Maui (WPB-1304) was a United States Coast Guard Island-class patrol boat homeported in Manama, Bahrain.
 She was named after the second-largest of the Hawaiian Islands, Maui.

 Overview

-At 110 feet (34 m), USCGC Maui had excellent range and seakeeping ability, was equipped with advanced electronics and navigation equipment, and supported Coast Guard maritime homeland security, migrant interdiction, drug interdiction, defense readiness, fisheries Enforcement, and search and rescue missions.
+At 110 feet (34 m), USCGC Maui had excellent range & seakeeping ability, was equipped with advanced electronics and navigation equipment, and supported Coast Guard maritime homeland security, migrant interdiction, drug interdiction, defense readiness, fisheries Enforcement, and search and rescue missions.
 USCGC Maui was one of six Island class patrol boats stationed in Manama, Bahrain as a part of Patrol Forces Southwest Asia to provide the Navy's Fifth Fleet with combat ready assets.

-Service History
+Service history

 CG Patrol Boat Squadron FOUR.
 Upon commissioning, USCGC Maui was assigned to Commander, Coast Guard Patrol Boat Squadron ONE (renamed FOUR in 1989), homeported in Miami Beach, Florida.
 When the expeditionary squadron was decommissioned in 1991, she was reassigned to Commander, Group Miami Beach.

 CG Patrol Forces Southwest Asia.
 In 2004, USCGC Maui was redeployed as part of Patrol Forces Southwest Asia.